pioncz/advertising-data-tsx/README.md

 +add unit test for filtering
 +add filtering
 +add react-query, json-server and load data
-add loading and error state
++add loading and error state
 edit README.md, add info how to run and deploy
 take a second look on components architecture: is it scalable and generic?
 as little chart rerenders as possible